Did You Know There's More Than Just Sex? Sensate Focus Can Help

 You and your partner will take turns on being the explorer while the other will be the receiver.
 You can decide this before and schedule a good time for the both of you.
 The goal of the explorer is to touch mindfully without focusing on achieving a response from their partner or filling your head with other distractions.
 Your main focus is on your own sensations.
 The receiver’s job is to just relax and enjoy the ride.
 You are also just focusing on what types and what body parts you enjoyed being touched.
 After 10 minutes of being the explorer or receiver you then switch.
 As it becomes easier, time is added to the sessions, but of course it is recommended to go at your own pace.
 If you are interested in practicing sensate focus there are certified sex therapists that can assist you further with the technique.

 Having pelvic pain can really affect someone's intimate life, and it is so important that we support our patients and find ways/resources to help them overcome these barriers they may face.
-Our physical and occupational therapists specialize in pelvic health and make sure to provide resources for our patients so that they can have an optimal outcome.
+Our physical therapists specialize in pelvic health and make sure to provide resources for our patients so that they can have an optimal outcome.
 If you are someone experiencing pelvic pain give us a call today and make an appointment!